 Having a mokita lurking in your book can rev up your plot line.

 Sometimes we hide the truth to put the past behind us.
-Sometimes it’s necessary to attempt to lead a normal life – to forget about a war, the untimely death of a loved one, a lost child.
-Sometimes the truth is too dangerous to say out loud, like when you are a fugitive hiding in plain view from the government.
+And sometimes it’s necessary to attempt to lead a normal life – to forget about a war, the untimely death of a loved one, a lost child.
+Other times, the truth is too dangerous to say out loud, like when you are a fugitive hiding in plain view from the government.

 Sometimes we hide the truth to protect loved ones.
 Unwanted pregnancies, deaths, or affairs can all lead to children who might be loved but are adopted.
 You might fear a threat, but you don’t tell your children so as not to scare them.
 You might be dying, but you don’t tell anyone.

 A mokita can be many kinds of truths a community might elect to not speak of.
 We have a related idea which we express in the idiom “the elephant in the room.”